 Hospital Plan Info 2015.pdf

 Continuon is the District provider for Flexible Spending Accounts for dependent care and medical reimbursement.

 Continuon Services Debit Card FAQ.pdf

-Employee Assistance Program is available through Performance Management Resources, LLC and also with other community resources for many of life's problems such as family crises, stress management, marriage counseling, alcohol & drug abuse, anger, grief, parenting, etc. at little or no cost to all employees, spouses, and dependents.
-The 2012 Community Resource Guide lists many organizations and programs that provide support and improvement in personal growth and work/life balance to improve an individual's quality of life.
+Employee Assistance Program is available through Lifestyle Management Resources and also with other community resources for many of life's problems such as family crises, stress management, marriage counseling, alcohol & drug abuse, anger, grief, parenting, etc. at little or no cost to all employees, spouses, and dependents.
+The Community Resource Guide lists many organizations and programs that provide support and improvement in personal growth and work/life balance to improve an individual's quality of life.
 Click on the links below to open the PDF files.

 Community Resource Guide Contacts and program information: